 When John Tod (b 1741) married Margaret Blair he had already moved from Fenwick onto the nearby Dundonald estate.

-I traced Margaret Blair’s ancestors even further back in time than the Todds.
-Both of her great-grandfathers John Hay and William Hood, were residents of Kilfoard (also known as Kilnford or Killford), also part of the Barony of Dundonald which lies NE of Ayr and SW of Glasgow.
+Margaret Blair’s great-grandfathers John Hay and William Hood, were residents of Kilfoard (also known as Kilnford or Killford), also part of the Barony of Dundonald which lies NE of Ayr and SW of Glasgow.
 The farms in the Barony, like most of Scotland, were tithed to the tenant, usually in return for a share of the income.
 The tenant would often be able to leave the tenancy of the farm to their heirs - usually their sons.

 Manors Fields and Flocks “The estate , or fief, was the unit of large-scale exploitation supporting the ruling class, and the manor was the constituent cell of which fiefs and estates were composed .
 Each manor in turn consisted of land called the demse, which could be managed and cultivated directly by the lord, and lands in hands of rent paying tenants, predominantly in small plots.”
 In Historical Atlas of Britain.

-The Hays and the Hoods.
-I was unable to trace John Hay’s wife however we do know that he had at least one son: Matthew Hay.
+The Hays and Hoods.
+John Hay had at least one son, Matthew Hay.
 Matthew was christened on October 29th 1676 in Dundonald witnessed by Robert Ferguson (no relation as far as I know) and Gabrielle Miller.
-He remained living in Kilfoard in 1713, where he married Isabelle Hood, daughter of William Hood, on 18th January 1700.
+He was still living in Kilfoard in 1713, where he married Isabelle Hood, daughter of William Hood, on 18th January 1700.